Integralist/integralist.co.uk/content/posts/cognito.md

 In this post I would like to introduce you to the [AWS Cognito](https://aws.amazon.com/cognito/) service, and to explain its various moving pieces and how they fit together.

+If you're interested in a very high-level view of what I was working on, then [this architecture diagram](#updated-architecture) should give you the basic idea.

+Effectively I co-designed and implemented a new authentication system (using AWS Cognito) for BuzzFeed's existing community users to utilize and which opened the doors for new BuzzFeed services to also be able to offer additional features built upon authentication to their users.

-I personally found Cognito hard to get up and running with (for various reasons I'll explain as we go), and to make things worse there didn't seem to be that many reference points outside of the official documentation to help me.
+Cognito is tricky to get up and running with (for a variety of reasons which I'll explain as we go), and to make things worse there aren't many reference points outside of the official documentation to help you.
 Hence this blog post now exists for those weary travellers looking for answers.

+> Note: this post was written approximately five months into a year long project and so a lot has changed in the design of the system and the implementation.
+But this post is still very relevant and useful for those looking to understand Cognito.
+This post also was fed back to various internal AWS teams and has resulted in work being carried out to improve various aspects of their services mentioned here.

 Let's start at the beginning...